 In 2015 VMware Bulgaria contacted us with the request to train a core team of 20 software engineers in the principles of design thinking in order to facilitate everyday problem-solving and improve the team’s innovation capabilities.
 The design thinking methodology was chosen by the client because of its focus on customers needs, which naturally gives a different angel to problem definition and hence solving.

-Client brief: Train a core software engineering team in problem solving and innovative thinking
+Our task was to train a core software engineering team in problem solving and innovative thinking.

-Approach: design thinking introduction workshop and matched it with actual work on a real project.
+We have created a design thinking introduction workshop and matched it with actual work on a real project.

 Engineers like to tackle technical problems so, we gave them one.
 As VMware had just launched its vCloud Air on-demand and IaaS subscription services, the topic was naturally chosen for a project case during the training.
 The training program itself consisted of two phases: